 An Ominous Sign

 In that same Tomorrow’s World issue, Ernest Martin wrote an article called “Jerusalem Through the Ages.”
-The subhead read, “Ever since David made it his capital some 3,000 years ago, Jerusalem has been a ‘cup of trembling’ and a ‘burdensome stone’ to all nations.”
+The quip read, “Ever since David made it his capital some 3,000 years ago, Jerusalem has been a ‘cup of trembling’ and a ‘burdensome stone’ to all nations.”
 He briefly discussed the city before the time of King David, and then showed how David conquered it.
 “Once David had secured this fortress, he adopted it as his capital city, naming it the City of David.
 Because of the site’s majestic appearance and its towering eminence, he also called it Zion (a city resembling the impenetrable fortress of God in the heavens).
 The ark of God was then transported to this elevated citadel.”

-Now notice this inspiring conclusion to Dr. Martin’s article: “In Zechariah 14, there is a prophecy telling us that ‘living waters shall go out from Jerusalem; half of them toward the former sea [the Dead Sea], and half of them toward the hinder sea [the Mediterranean Sea]: in summer and in winter it shall be’ (verse 8).
+Now notice this inspiring conclusion to Dr. Martin’s article: “In Zechariah 14, there is a prophecy telling us that ‘living waters shall go out from Jerusalem; half of them toward the former sea [the Dead Sea], and half of them toward the hinder sea [the Mediterranean Sea]: in summer and in winter shall it be’ (verse 8).
 These streams will appear once this major topographical change takes place in the area of Jerusalem.
 The Mount of Olives, just to the east of Jerusalem, will be split into two separate mountains and a valley will be formed between them (verse 4).
 Then, apparently at the same time, a further topographical change takes place.
-‘All the land [near Jerusalem] shall be turned as a plain [leveled out] from Geba [5 miles north of Jerusalem] to Rimmon south of Jerusalem [about 30 miles south]: and it [Jerusalem itself] shall be lifted up [a large mountain will rise on the site of Jerusalem], and [Jerusalem shall be] inhabited in her [usual] place’ (verse 10).
+‘All the land [near Jerusalem] shall be turned as a plain [leveled out] from Geba [five miles north of Jerusalem] to Rimmon south of Jerusalem [about 30 miles south]: and it [Jerusalem itself] shall be lifted up [a large mountain will rise on the site of Jerusalem], and [Jerusalem shall be] inhabited in her [usual] place’ (verse 10).